odys-z/Anclient/docsphinx/source/starter/client.rst

 Start with session-managed client
 ---------------------------------

 This sample project consists of two parts, one from the test project of semantic-jserv, one from the test of @anclient/anreact.

 1. Deploy a data service using Semantic-jserv

 Say, :ref:`tsample <jsample-quick-start>`.

-2. Install Anclient.js.
+2. Install Anclient.ts.

 Anclient.js is actually implemented in Typescript.